Is Cat5 good enough for gigabit?

 Wired Internet Connections Improve Internet Speed(Generally) The majority of the time a wired Ethernet connection will be faster than a WIFI connection.
 By wiring your home with data cabling you could easily install a Gigabit network which is very fast, WIFI will struggle to get near these speeds.

-READ ALSO: What percentage of people spend time outside?
+READ ALSO: What are people from Guadalajara?

 What is the difference between Cat5e and Cat5e?